Meet the Dispatchers

 I live in East Sussex with my wife and three young children.
 I am a mad football fan and enjoy most other sports.

 I joined South East Coast Ambulance Service (SECAmb) in 2005 as a call taker answering 999 calls from the public.
 I then worked my way up to become a Senior Resource Dispatcher which, rather than answering calls, involved coordinating the dispatch of ambulance crews.
 I enjoyed my time at SECAmb and it was an amazing experience to help the public when they needed us.
 No two days were ever the same.

 When I heard about the role of HEMS Dispatcher for Air Ambulance Kent Surrey Sussex, I was really keen to join the team and feel very privileged to have been successful.
 To be involved in ensuring our crews can give the best possible care to the most seriously injured patients, and to work alongside such a caring and dedicated team of doctors, paramedics and pilots is an amazing honour.

 I admire all those who donate and support this charity, and I am looking forward to getting involved in some fundraising.

 Ed Lambert, HEMS Dispatcher

-I recently joined the Kent, Surrey & Sussex Air Ambulance Trust as a HEMS Dispatcher, following four years with South East Coast Ambulance Service (SECAmb).
+I recently joined the charity as a HEMS Dispatcher, following four years with South East Coast Ambulance Service (SECAmb).
 I fulfilled a variety of roles during this time, my main role being Resource Dispatcher.
 Prior to this, I spent ten years in a management role in the luxury hotel industry which took me all over the South of England, meeting a diverse collection of people.

 Since joining the charity I have witnessed the high level of dedication and enthusiasm from all its staff and volunteers first hand.
-All who support the charity are truly inspiring, and I am very proud to be a part of it.
+All who support the Air Ambulance are truly inspiring, and I am very proud to be a part of it.

 Carol Lewis, HEMS Dispatcher